 Additional sources of liquidity are debt and equity financing, which is used to fund additional operating and other expenses and retire debt obligations at their maturity.
-In addition to having a working capital deficiency at The Company's approach to managing liquidity risk is to ensure that it will have sufficient cash to meet liabilities when due.
+The Company's approach to managing liquidity risk is to ensure that it will have sufficient cash to meet liabilities when due.
 All of the Company's financial liabilities have contractual maturities of less than one year and are subject to normal trade terms.
 The Company's ability to continue operations and fund its business is dependent on management's ability to secure additional financing.
-It is anticipated that the Company will continue to rely on equity financing to meet its ongoing working capital requirements.
+It is anticipated that the Company will continue to rely on equity and debt financing to meet its ongoing working capital requirements.
 The Company has a significant working capital deficiency at year end and therefore liquidity risk is considered high.